Valeant Pharmaceuticals International VRX

 - Valeant should terminate the Philidor relationship and develop new specialty-pharmacy channel partners

-- Ad hoc board committee should complete Philidor compliance review and publish findings
+- Ad hoc board committee should complete the Philidor compliance review and publish findings

 KPIs cited